JeremiahKaren/35percent.github.io/_posts/2020-04-18-the-reality-for-traders-relocating-from-elephant-and-castle-shopping-centre.md

 ## Public support for development falls

 Southwark prefers to emphasise the increasing confidence traders are said to have, that they will be able to at least remain trading, by reference to an [Equality Impact Assessment (EIA)](http://moderngov.southwark.gov.uk/documents/s88162/Appendix%20E.pdf).
-This is cited as evidence that the so-called mitigation measures are working, despite over 40% of relocation applications being rejected.
+This is cited as evidence that the so-called mitigation measures are working, despite the 28 rejected relocation applications.
 The EIA also reveals the embarrasing fact that public support for the shopping centre redevelopment from 67% in 2016 to 42% now, mainly because of concern 'about what will happen to businesses currently in the shopping centre'.
 The proposed remedy is to continue the well-meaning, but now rather inappropriate 'Follow The herd Campaign'.

 No figures are given for the actual amounts granted or distributed.